1. Study the knowledge base of teaching and learning

 4. Teach with a variety of strategies

-Study the literature and learn about approaches such as learner-centered teaching, guided inquiry, active learning, lecture, group work, and online discussion.
-Use what works best given your content and your students’ learning needs.
+Study the literature and learn about approaches like learner-centered teaching, guided inquiry, active learning activities, lecture, group work, and online discussion.
+Use what works best given your content and the learning needs of your students.
 The best advice is to be visual, followed by keeping students actively thinking, writing, comparing, and applying new knowledge.
 Students learn more easily when they’ve been given the rationale for what they are learning, and when they understand why the teacher has chosen certain instructional methods and learning activities.

 Today’s students are used to checking their grades online so they know where they stand at any given time in the semester.
 Grading policies need to be clear and grading scales easy to use.
 Share your grading policy in writing on the syllabus and then show exactly how it works after the first big exam, paper, or assignment.
 Remind students that assessment is more than the assigning of a grade.
 Assessment helps them to understand their achievement and helps teachers meet their needs.

 It is very easy to become disheartened by student complaints, lack of administrative support, budget cuts, and job insecurity.
 However, what is it that drew you to your discipline originally?
 For most of us, it was a true passion for the subject, a desire to learn all about it, and to then share that knowledge.
 In higher education, we have opportunities to learn, research, teach, and shape the future of our disciplines and influence the larger world through our disciplines.
 Successful college teachers recognize that many of today’s college students have learning needs.
 Taking actions like these helps them to meet those challenges successfully.